DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ## Results
 {: .portfolio-item .section-title}

-Since launching in August 2018, the the new website has resulted in several significant improvements over the same period in the previous year:
+Since launching in August 2018, the new website has resulted in several significant improvements over the same period in the previous year:

 {::options parse_block_html="true" /}
 <div class="callout left-highlight green bottom-margin">